contexthub/contexthub.github.io/docs/dev-portal/context-rules/beacon/index.md

 ### Updating

-Updating a beacon is similar to creating a beacon.
-ContextHub then updates the beacon, and triggers pushes to devices interested in beacons with that specific tag.
+Updating a beacon is similar to creating one.
+ContextHub first updates the beacon on the server, then triggers pushes to devices interested in beacons with that specific tag.

 {% gist CHLibrarian/84a08b4677d54937dc81 %}
 <br />